 Low dose isotretinoin provides a useful starting point for patients who are particularly concerned about the risk of side effects.

-Although retinoids, such as isotretinoin, are very effective at treating acne, they can cause side effects.
+Although retinoids, such as isotretinoin, are very effective at treating acne, they may cause side effects.

 It’s important to have regular check-ups with your prescribing doctor because they can tailor your therapy and give you more information on how to manage or prevent side effects.